Quick Answer

 Records for entities in which a party holds an interest.
 If assets were transferred through an entity, entity-level records may be necessary to trace the movement.

 Not all records will be available in every case.
-Litigation discovery, subpoenas, voluntary production, informal exchange, and third-party records all affect what can actually be reviewed.
+The records may come from the client, counsel, voluntary exchange, subpoena, production request, public record, financial institution, or another record-gathering path depending on the matter.
 A forensic accountant works within the record set available and notes where gaps or limitations affect the conclusions that can be drawn.
 For more detail on tracing assets within divorce, see Forensic Accounting: Expert Methods for Tracing Separate vs Marital Assets.

 What a Forensic Accountant Can and Cannot Conclude

 It is important to understand what asset-tracing analysis can and cannot establish.
 Forensic accounting is a financial discipline, not a legal one.
 A forensic accountant does not determine whether conduct was fraudulent, illegal, or improper as a matter of law.
-Those conclusions belong to the applicable decision-makers and legal process.
+A forensic accountant can identify and explain financial patterns, source records, missing documentation, and tracing limitations, while legal conclusions remain for counsel and the applicable decision-makers.

 What a forensic accountant can do: